Preparing for Your Visit (FAQ)

 A.

-- The distribution or use of photographs or videos of the Center’s exhibits, contents, publications, etc. for purposes other than “personal documentation of your visit” is strictly prohibited.
-(For example, use of our material to enhance corporate image on company web pages, pamphlets, presentation materials, product introductions, etc.)
+• The distribution or use of photographs or videos of the center’s exhibits, contents, publications, etc. for purposes other than “personal documentation of your visit” is strictly prohibited.
+For example, the use of videos or photographs taken at the center to enhance one’s own corporate image on other company web pages, pamphlets, presentation materials, product introductions, etc. is strictly prohibited.

 For more information, please click here.

-- Police Station: Hyogo Prefecture Thatchiai Police Station
+1. Police Station: Hyogo Prefecture Tatchiai Police Station

 Address: 5-1-2 Azumadori, Chuo-ku, Kobe City